About the Journal

 IJMA’s primary focus is on the broader life-span trajectory of MCH and HIV/AIDS issues in developing countries.
 The journal’s Editors also recognize that there are widening socioeconomic and health inequalities in populations in developed countries; therefore, IJMA welcomes high-quality papers, opinion articles, and commentaries from scientists, researchers, policy experts, and other professionals working with health disparity populations and issues in the developed countries of the world.
 This includes cross-national studies that compare health and social inequalities between and within racial or different social and economic groups, as well as within or between developing and developed countries.

 Manuscript submission to IJMA is free to all established and emerging scientists, researchers, and program officials from all parts of the world.

-Selected Subject Areas of Coverage
+Scope and Areas of Coverage